tjof2/pgure-svt/README.md

 When installing the Armadillo linear algebra library, it is recommended that you also install a high-speed BLAS replacement such as OpenBLAS or MKL; more information can be found in the [Armadillo](http://arma.sourceforge.net/faq.html#blas_lapack_replacements) documentation.

-When installing NLopt, make sure you specify to build the shared library with `./configure --enable-shared`.

 ##### Compilation

 By default, the system will build a C++ library for linking with Python.
 Installation of the standalone executable must be specified by the user.
 To build PGURE-SVT: